grumdrig/slog/README.md

 High mountains block progress

-Deep mountains cause you to drown
+Deep waters cause you to drown